bdcaf/r-hugo-papercss-template/content/guide/create_post.md

 ### Writing

 Write your post by modifying the new `source.md`.
+In the metadata there is draft set to true - delete or set it to false to have the post also in the output.

 If your editor creates the page for you remove all generated html before publishing.